ahedhamad/SOLID-Principles/README.md

 ![interface](https://user-images.githubusercontent.com/99614732/196451991-65e17014-e84e-4b1d-91be-70277837df1d.png)

-3. Make the required change on the code to remove the Interface Segregation Principle violations.
+3. Make the required change on the code to remove the Interface Segregation Principle violations?

 •	build three interfaces(IFlight, ISwimming, IMolting) for each behaver, thus both classes (Eagle and Penguin) implement the interface it needs without forcing them to take a behaver they don't need.
 •